COVID in rural India poses parallel health care crisis | DW | 05.05.2021

 Health department officials in the central state of Madhya Pradesh have said that sick villagers are traveling long distances to hospitals in Bhopal and Indore.

-Many them were returnees from the Kumbh Mela festival who had tested positive for the coronavirus.
+Many of them were returnees from the Kumbh Mela festival who had tested positive for the coronavirus.

 Over 9 million pilgrims visited Haridwar for the Hindu religious congregation.
 The mega event was widely criticized for rampant violation of pandemic protocols.